Texas Gunslinger, Outlaw and Lawman

 On 25 December 1876, in Zavala County, Texas, William Donovan made King angry.
 King pulled a gun, shot Donovan three times, killing him.
 In 1877, he and some of his men came across some Mexicans stealing one of his horses.
 One of the thieves shot at King who jumped from his horse onto the man.
 He took the gun from the thief and began spraying lead.
 He killed three of the Mexicans.
 In May, he was arrested by Hall in an Eagle Pass saloon.
 King was successfully defended in court.
 King publicly boasted, in 1877, "You could not persuade a man in this whole county to testify against King Fisher or any of his clan."
 This was no idle boast.
 King had been indicted for no less than six murders and at least two charges of horse theft each ending in dismissal.

-He married Sarah Vivian in 1876 and eventually had four daughters but no sons.
-Toward the end of the 1870's began to smooth over his troubles, expand his business operations and lead a slightly more sedate life.
+He had married Sarah Vivian in 1876 and eventually had four daughters but no sons.
+Toward the end of the 1870's he began to smooth over his troubles, expand his business operations and lead a slightly more sedate and respectable life.
 King must have been somewhat embarrassed, in 1879, when he accidentally shot himself in his leg!
 By 1881 he was cleared of his final murder charges.
 He accepted the position of Deputy Sheriff of Uvalde County, Texas.
 He served as the acting Sheriff for a time.
 He announced his candidacy for Sheriff of Uvalde County in 1884.

 In March 1884, while in Austin on business, King met his old friend Ben Thompson who was a well-known, notorious gunfighter.
 Ben was well past his prime as liquor had taken its toll.
 The two embarked on a tour of the local bars.
 Ben talked King into stopping by San Antonio on his way back to Uvalde.
 Both men had a lot to drink and Ben was in a foul mood when they boarded the train going south out of Austin.